srghma/nvimmer-ps/README.md

 * Apply code actions `:Papply`
 * Issue custom commands directly to language-server with `:Pcommand`

+## Alternatives

+- rewrite of this plugin on lua for neovim https://github.com/srghma/nvimmer-ps

 ## Author and Feedback

 If you like this plugin, please star it on Github.
 Also please give a star to all the awesome plugins we depend on.
 It's a great way of encouraging people.
 Same goes for issues reports or feature requests.